Terry Fontenot: Early years and playing career

 Terry was one of seven children born to Roy and Jacquetta Fontenot in Lake Charles, Louisiana.
 He went to LaGrange High School, where he graduated in 1999 after lettering in football, track and baseball.

 College

 Fontenot played four years at strong safety for Tulane from 1999 to 2002, serving as a captain in 2001.
 He graduated with a bachelor's degree in business and organizational information technology.

 Executive career

 New Orleans Saints

 In 2003, Fontenot was hired by the New Orleans Saints as a scout.
 In 2013, Fontenot was promoted to director of pro scouting.
 In 2020, Fontenot was once again promoted to assistant general manager and vice president of pro personnel.

 Atlanta Falcons

 On January 19, 2021, Fontenot was named the general manager of the Atlanta Falcons.
 Fontenot is the first black general manager in Falcons history.

+In June 2024, the NFL fined Fontenot $50,000 for violating the anti-tampering policy after the league's investigation into the signing of quarterback Kirk Cousins in the 2024 offseason.